nathancarter/mocg/docs/chapter-4-resources.md

 ## Practice Problems

+!!! tip
     I highly recommend the practice problems on vectors contained at [the Learning Lesson website](http://www.leadinglesson.com/vectors).
+I
-I mentioned these same problems in Chapter 2, but only some were applicable then, because you had not yet learned about three dimensional space.
+    mentioned these same problems in Chapter 2, but only some were applicable then, because you had not yet learned about three dimensional space.
 Now, all such problems are good practice.

 ## POV File of Three Keys Scene